 Module 5: Crime Analysis

-Rachel is no stranger to the spotlight as she has an eye for detail!
-This week her crime analysis map stood out as a spotlight for it’s crisp and clear presentation and the ease to which it communicates results.
-The range graded police siren symbols are classified and symbolized for quick data acquisition--it is clear at a glance which police stations handle the most crime.
-The added subtext on the map provides useful information such as an overview of DC crime patterns, the location of the proposed substation and why.
-The crime graphs easily and aesthetically communicate the crime dynamics of city.
-Excellent work Rachel!
+Adam’s crime analysis map stood out as a spotlight for its crisp and clear presentation and the ease to which it communicates results.
+The range graded police shield symbols are classified and symbolized for quick data acquisition--it is clear at a glance which police stations handle the most crime.
+The numeric station labeling adds additional information without crowding the map.
+The added subtext on the map provides useful information such as an overview of DC crime patterns, the location of the proposed substations and why.
+The crime graph easily communicates the crime dynamics of city.
+Overall, excellent page layout and map organization.